-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION: The transferability of credits you earn at Platt College is at the complete discretion of an institution to which you may seek to transfer.
+EARNED AT OUR INSTITUTION: The transferability of credits you earn at Platt College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree, diploma or certificate that you earn in your program is also at the complete discretion of the institution to which you may seek to transfer.
+If the degree, diploma or certificate that you carry at this institution is not accepted at the institution to which you each to transfer.

+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS

+the institution to which you may seek to transfer.
 If the degree, diploma or certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Platt College to determine if your credits, degree, diploma or certificate will transfer.